 Exercise strengthens the processes that support plasticity including: neurogenesis, metabolism, and blood vessel function.
 Neurotrophins are proteins that stimulate the growth and survival of neurons.
 They help achieve these benefits listed above, and their effect may also be related to inflammation.
 Hence, exercise regulates growth factors and ensures successful brain function.

 Exercise also prevents cardiovascular health and blood sugar control, critical for your brain health.

 3. Intellectual Activity

 Besides exercising our body, we can also help our brain by exercising it.
-We can stimulate our brain with mentally demanding activities.
+We can stimulate our brains with mentally demanding activities.
 These activities include: